Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 *appName\_logType\_logName.log*
 *logType*: Recommended classifications are *stats*, *desc*, *monitor*, *visit*, etc.
 *logName*: Log description.
-Benefits of this scheme: The file name shows what application the log belongs to, type of the log and what purpose is the log used for.
+Benefits of this scheme: The file name shows what application the log belongs to, the type of the log and what purpose is the log used for.
 It is also conducive for classification and search.
 > <font color="#019858">Positive example: </font>Name of the log file for monitoring the timezone conversion exception in *mppserver* application: *mppserver_monitor_timeZoneConvert.log*
 > <font color="#977C00">Note: </font>It is recommended to classify logs.
 Error logs and business logs should be stored separately as far as possible.
 It is not only easy for developers to view, but also convenient for system monitoring.